esphome/esphome-docs/components/sensor/custom.rst

 The rest of ESPHome will then take care of processing this value and ultimately publishing it to the outside world (for example using MQTT).

 One last thing.
 Some sensors, such as the BMP180 were are going to explain later, require some other component before they can be used.
 Remember how we talked about the ``setup()`` method?
 Well just like when writing in the Arduino IDE, components need to be set up in the right order.
-For that ESPHome introduces another method in the :apiclass:`Component` class.
+For that ESPHome introduces another method in the :ghsources:`Component <esphome/core/component.h>` class.

 .. code-block:: cpp